Honor, Celebrate, Recognize: Women's History Month at UMass Amherst

 JOIN THE CELEBRATION

-Below, we invite you to explore the many resources, articles, and histories of women whose journeys began or continue today at UMass Amherst.
-Their varied and extraordinary accomplishments, oftentimes achieved amid sexist, racist, and homophobic moments in history, are a testament to the unmatched fortitude and strength upheld by women as they've left their legacies.
+Below, you can explore the many resources, stories, and histories of women whose journeys began or continue at UMass Amherst.
+Their varied and extraordinary accomplishments—often achieved amid sexist, racist, and homophobic moments in history—are testaments to the fortitude and strength upheld by women as they've left their legacies at UMass and beyond.

 Resources